 Rapid eating followed by exercise is the main cause of bloat, however it can also be caused by stress and anxiety.
 Drinking lots of water before or after eating as well as eating very fatty foods can also cause the stomach to bloat.

 A dog with a bloated stomach will have a chest that feels very tight to the touch.
 They will act uncomfortable, restless and anxious and may also have foamy saliva along with attempts to vomit.
-Other symptoms include lethargy, coughing, gagging, pacing, whining, and shallow breathing.
+Other signs include lethargy, coughing, gagging, pacing, whining, and shallow breathing.

 Dogs with this volvulus are unable to belch or vomit and will ultimately experience other complications such as dehydration, circulatory shock, gastric perforation, bacterial septicemia, and death.

-When bloat is suspected, the dog should be rushed to the veterinary clinic immediately.
+When bloat is suspected, the dog should be rushed to the veterinary hospital immediately.
 Dilation is treated by inserting a long tube through the dog's mouth to relieve the pressure in the stomach.
 If the dog has volvulus, treatment requires timely surgery to correct the situation.
 Untreated pets will typically pass away within less than 24 hours.
 The cost of surgery is around $2,000-$6,000.